-In otosclerosis, the new bone traps and restricts the movement of the stapes, causing conductive hearing loss.
-Otosclerosis also may cause a sensorineural hearing loss, particularly when the foci of otosclerotic bone are adjacent to the scala media.
-Half of all cases are inherited.
+In otosclerosis, the new bone traps and restricts the movement of the stapes, causing conductive hearing loss Pathophysiology .
+Otosclerosis also may cause a sensorineural hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
+More than 10% of people in the US have some degree of hearing loss that compromises their... read more , particularly when the foci of otosclerotic bone are adjacent to the scala media.
+Otosclerosis tends to run in families, and half of all cases are inherited.
+There is a 25% chance of developing otosclerosis if one parent has it and a 50% chance if both parents have it.
+Otosclerosis is a complex disease with rare autosomal dominant forms caused by a single gene.
+By linkage analysis, the localization of an otosclerosis gene is chromosome 15q25-q26.
 The measles virus plays an inciting role in patients with a genetic predisposition for otosclerosis.

-Although about 10% of white adults have some otosclerosis (compared with 1% of African Americans and even less in blacks of primarily African origin), only about 10% of affected people develop conductive hearing loss.
+Although about 10% of White adults have some otosclerosis (compared with 1% of Blacks), only about 10% of affected people develop conductive hearing loss.
 Hearing loss caused by otosclerosis rarely may manifest as early as age 7 or 8, but most cases do not become evident until the late adolescent or early adult years, when slowly progressive, asymmetric hearing loss is diagnosed.

 A hearing aid may improve hearing.
 Alternatively, stapedectomy to remove some or all of the stapes and to replace it with a prosthesis may be beneficial, but the risks of hearing loss and impaired vestibular function need to be considered.